 The original F75 was followed quickly by the F75 LTD (Limited Edition) and F75 SE (Special Edition).
 The first Limited Edition was just that, a model with extra modes and special camouflage paint scheme available for a limited time only.
 It is also referred to as the F75 Camo.
 The Special Edition is the same model in an all black paint scheme but also gets referred to also as the Limited Edition, so much so that it is now the official designation.
 Standard base unit F75 models can be distinguished by the rod assembly having a black and gold color scheme.

-The new 2014 versions of the basic F75 and the Limited Edition have a new feature called Digital Shielding Technology (DST) which basically is just filtering applied to reduce the perception of electrical interference.
+The 2014 versions of the basic F75 and the Limited Edition have a new feature called Digital Shielding Technology (DST) which basically is just filtering applied to reduce the perception of electrical interference.
 Because of concerns that it might come at a performance cost, the feature can be disengaged if desired.
 The new models also feature a new FA search mode that enables faster target recovery times, allowing two adjacent items to be better discerned as separate targets.
 Finally, numerous audio options were added, most important being the ability to adjust the volume of the ferrous tone response.
 This is desirable in areas thick with ferrous trash where the constant barrage of sound can be tiring.
 The ferrous tone volume can be reduced to minimum independent of the non-ferrous response, which stays loud and clear.
+The version of the F75 Ltd with DST is referred to as the F75 Ltd2.

 The F75 remains one of my favorite detectors for several reasons.
 First, I very much like to hunt in the powerful Boost Process All Metal mode while having the meter run independently in target id mode, a form of mixed mode operation.
 The audio is 98% of what is going on with maximum depth and ground coverage in all metal.
 Once alerted to a target, I then analyze it with the meter to make a decision whether to dig or not.
 All metal reaches deeper than discrimination modes and so some surface material may have to be removed to get a reliable target id on screen.
 Every one of these deep targets that requires material to be removed to get an identification number on screen would be missed entirely if running in a discrimination mode.